McDonnell Douglas AV-8B Harrier II: End of production and further improvements

+As of February 2025 the last AV-8B is scheduled for retirement "by the second half of 2027."

 Design

 Overview

 The AV-8B Harrier II is a subsonic attack aircraft of metal and composite construction that retains the basic layout of the Hawker Siddeley Harrier, with horizontal stabilizers and shoulder-mounted wings featuring prominent anhedral (downward slope).
 The aircraft is powered by a single Rolls-Royce Pegasus turbofan engine, which has two intakes and four synchronized vectorable nozzles close to its turbine.
 Two of these nozzles are located near the forward, cold end of the engine and two are near the rear, hot end of the engine.
 This arrangement contrasts with most fixed-wing aircraft, which have engine nozzles only at the rear.
 The Harrier II also has smaller valve-controlled nozzles in the nose, tail, and wingtips to provide control at low airspeeds.

 The AV-8B is equipped with one centerline fuselage and six wing hardpoints (compared to four wing hardpoints on the original Harrier), along with two fuselage stations for a 25 mm GAU-12 cannon and ammunition pack.
 These hardpoints give it the ability to carry a total of 9200 lb of weapons, including air-to-air, air-to-surface, and anti-ship missiles, as well as unguided and guided bombs.
 The aircraft's internal fuel capacity is 7,500 lb, up 50% compared to its predecessor.
 Fuel capacity can be carried in hardpoint-compatible external drop tanks, which give the aircraft a maximum ferry range of 2,100 mi (3,300 km) and a combat radius of 300 mi (556 km).
 The AV-8B can also receive additional fuel via aerial refueling using the probe-and-drogue system.
 The British Aerospace Harrier II, a variant tailored to the RAF, uses different avionics and has one additional missile pylon on each wing.